Why did I start using Notion? Because "doing well" and "being seen" are two different things.

 Further Reading

-Because this isn't about "how to operate Notion," but rather "how to make Notion work for me."
-The essence of UI/UX lies in understanding user needs and behavioral logic.
-Only by observing myself as a user can I truly design a system that feels intuitive and seamless for me.
+A: Because it's not about "how to operate Notion", it's about "how to make Notion work for me". the essence of UI/UX is to understand the user's needs and behavioral logic, and when I observe myself as a user, I can really design a system that works well and doesn't crash.

-Of course.
-Just like designing an interface, a system is never truly "finished"—it only becomes "more and more tailored to your personal habits."
-Whenever I have time, I reassess my needs, delete unnecessary pages, and add new features.
+A: Of course.
+Just like designing an interface, a system is never "finished", it only "conforms more and more to your own habits".
+When I have time, I will re-inventory my needs, delete unneeded pages, and add needed functions.